 Why this session?
 Data and statistics have been used by organizations to justify (or not) their DEI efforts.
 This session will examine the data traditionally used for DEI and ask the questions: Is it just BS?
 Has it made a difference?
 Or do we have the wrong data?

 The Great Stagnation: Accountability is More Than a Hashtag

 Why this session?
 Organizations use hashtags to state their intentions publicly but is their commitment lip service or does it actually bring about systemic change?
 This session digs into the data and results to learn what actions can substantively change lives.

-Environmental Justice: Uncovering Deadly Outcomes Hidden in the Land, Water, & Air
+Environmental & Climate Justice: Solving Deadly Outcomes Hidden in the Land, Water, & Air

 May 25, 2022